Managing Partner: Liz Cohen, Marek Petecki

 THE FIRM Bristows is the world’s leading specialist law firm for clients that innovate.

 Bristows is a European headquartered hub for litigation, transactions and advice throughout the world.
-The firm helps clients grow in life sciences, technology and other dynamic sectors.
+They help clients grow in life sciences, technology and other dynamic sectors.
 The firm provides advice on all their legal matters and are proud to be different.

 Bristows doesn’t work to billing targets.
 This ensures clients get the right combination of experts working as one, who take the time to share their different perspectives and find the right answer, no matter how difficult or novel the question is.
 It’s a rare approach that defines the quality of Bristows’ advice.

 PRINCIPAL AREAS OF WORK Bristows has always been at the forefront of change.
-From patenting the first electrical telegraph to launching the UK’s genome sequencing project, they have been helping clients who create and embrace new technologies and ideas.
+From patenting the first electrical telegraph to launching the UK’s genome sequencing project, the firm has been helping clients who create and embrace new technologies and ideas.

-Bristows focuses on dynamic, IP-rich sectors and have the expertise to solve a broad range of litigation, transactional, and advisory challenges.
-It has a true cross-disciplinary practice encompassing the renowned IP, competition, regulatory, corporate and commercial, dispute resolution, IT and data protection teams.
+Bristows focuses on dynamic, IP-rich sectors and has the expertise to solve a broad range of litigation, transactional, and advisory challenges.
+The firm has a true cross-disciplinary practice encompassing its renowned IP, competition, regulatory, corporate and commercial, dispute resolution, IT and data protection teams.
 The strength of each individual practice complements the others to provide a fully integrated and comprehensive service.